Understanding Automotive Internet Marketing

 While the internet makes it possible to shop for goods around the world, many consumers still prefer to do their buying a little closer to home.
 According to ad network, 43 percent of Google searches on PCs and mobile devices have local intent.
 In other words, nearly half of searchers are looking for products or services in their own backyards.

 Furthermore, auto dealers who don’t take advantage of local traffic might be missing out on numerous potential sales opportunities.
 Research shows that 78 percent of local mobile searches result in online sales.
 If you want to drive more traffic to your website – and increase sales at your dealership – make an effort to improve your local ranking by claiming and verifying all business locations, responding to customer reviews, and posting high-res images of your products.

-Additionally, auto dealers should be sure to take full advantage of their Google My Business (GMB) listings.
+Additionally, auto dealers should be sure to take full advantage of their Google Business Profile (GMB) listings.
 Without a GMB, your site won’t appear on Google Maps or in that box to the right of the organic search results.
 Known as the Knowledge Panel, this space provides specialized information about your dealership based on a user’s search query.